Two Decades Behind

 - For One More Day has flashbacks that portray the main character being a child in what appears to be The Fifties.
 However, he is played by a 41-year-old Michael Imperioli (born in 1966) who doesn't look at all like someone in his '60s.
 You could argue that the film isn't set in The Present Day (after all, Imperioli uses a rather old car and a pay phone), but a flashback to nine years earlier shows him working in an office with fairly new-looking computers.

 - Check out some of the Disney live-action comedies from the 1970s, where it's Still The Fifties: milk is still delivered to doorsteps; women are still housewives; and the chances of seeing any hippies, punks, or glam rockers are slim to none.
 Heck, in many cases the sideburns on the male characters aren't even that long!
 Occasionally the writers would slip in something Totally Radical, but that worked about as well as you'd expect.
 This trope applies to the actual subject matter of the Disney films in question as well as their trappings: Disney didn't release its first PG-rated film (The Black Hole) until 1979, more than a decade after the current G-to-R rating system was introduced.
 Children who watch these films (and remember, these are some of the first live-action films they see) often end up assuming that hardly any big change happened in the '60s and '70s.
 This still happens (or, until the mid-2000s, still happened), but by then it was intentional and often an Affectionate Parody of the phenomenon.
-One reason given for this is that Walt Disney and his immediate successors were very old-fashioned (and, according to some accounts, even reactionary) even for their time, and were always a step or two behind the rest of Hollywood.
+One reason given for this is that Walt Disney and his immediate successors were very old-fashioned (aka conservative) and were always a step or two behind the rest of Hollywood.